moeinato/CRQ/readme.md

-This is a simple QR Code generator with some fixed parameters as my final assignment for Information Theory
+This is a simple QR Code generator as a final assignment for my Information Theory course.

 I'm extremely grateful to this tutorial: https://www.thonky.com/qr-code-tutorial/

 Some parameters are fixed for developing sooner and easier.

-Attention: for quite few inputs, this program generates wrong QR code.
+Attention: for quite few inputs, this program generates WRONG QR code.

 Example: EEEEEEEEEEEEEEEEEEEE